pavan-sai-11/ACM-TASKS/CNN/README.md

 ## 📌 Project Overview

-This project implements a complete Deep Learning pipeline using Convolutional Neural Networks (CNNs) to classify steel surface defects from images.
+This project implements a complete Deep Learning pipeline using **Convolutional Neural Networks (CNNs)** to classify steel surface defects from images.

-The objective is to automatically detect and categorize different types of surface defects in steel sheets, which is an important task in industrial quality control and automated inspection systems.
+The goal is to automatically detect and categorize different types of surface defects in steel sheets, which is an important task in **industrial quality control and automated inspection systems**.

 Two CNN architectures were implemented and compared:

 - Baseline CNN Model
 - Regularized CNN Model

 The final system classifies images into **six defect categories**.